Maldives

 “Vegan mac” sandwich.

-We’ve been noticing a strong focus on sustainability at the hotel, which is not surprising to us.
-For Maldivians, managing the large-scale negative effects of climate change is already a part of their daily life.
-Beach erosion, for example, is a huge issue on every island.
-As the coral reefs die, the beach suffers a double blow: the supply of new sand decreases, and the shores become more exposed to the strength of the waves.
-Even our small island in paradise has concrete blocks to prevent beach erosion.
+We’ve been noticing a strong focus on sustainability at the hotel, which is not surprising to us given the circumstances.
+For Maldivians, managing the large-scale negative effects of climate change isn’t some abstract future problem — it’s already a part of their daily life.
+Beach erosion, for example, is a huge and urgent issue on every single island.
+As the coral reefs die from warming oceans, the beaches suffer a devastating double blow: the supply of new sand decreases significantly, and the shores become more directly exposed to the full strength of the waves.
+Even our small island in paradise has concrete blocks strategically placed to prevent beach erosion.

 Another day of snorkeling and swimming reminded us of the urgency of all of these issues.
-The marine life here is incredible, and not to be taken for granted.
+The marine life here is incredible and vibrant, and absolutely not to be taken for granted.
 We thought about all of this as we watched another beautiful sunset from our porch and listened to the sound of the waves.
-Not a bad way to end the day.

 Anemones and anemone fish.

-The rest of the day was amazing as usual: another excellent massage, more snorkeling along the house reef, and a fabulous dinner.
-We’re getting used to the rhythm of our life here, and we’re definitely not ready for this to end!
+The rest of the day was amazing as usual: another excellent massage (we’re going to be so spoiled when we get home), more snorkeling along the house reef, and a fabulous dinner.
+We’re getting used to the pleasant rhythm of our life here, and we’re definitely not ready for this to end!

 This huge green sea turtle is about a meter long.